andrebriggs/bedrock-templates/README.md

 ## Proposal

-This repo contains a proof of concept of what `bedrock` coudl be doing instead.
+This repo contains a proof of concept of what `bedrock` could be doing instead.
 Simplify what `bedrock` cli generates.
 Push logic into Azure DevOps Templates to allow customization of business logic in templates and scripts

 The reason for this is to make `bedrock` pipeline generation less rigid.
 Instead we can focus on composition and encapsulation.
 This unlocks several benefits: